ShuaiJunlan/Autumn/README.md

 * Enter autumn-blog, `cd autumn-blog`
 * Run server:`mvn tomcat7:run -Dspring.profiles.active="prod"`.
 Server runs on port **8088** by default, visit `http://localhost:8088/autumn-blog` to check it out

+### Contribue

+If you are interested in this project, and you have any ideas or issues, you can commit a [pull request](https://github.com/shuaijunlan/Autumn/pulls) or [issue](https://github.com/shuaijunlan/Autumn/issues).

 ### License